Can I drink my own breast milk if I’m sick?

 Is it safe to keep breastfeeding my baby?
 Coronavirus has not been found in breast milk.
 But if you have COVID-19, you could spread the virus to your infant through tiny droplets that spread when you talk, cough, or sneeze.
 Talk to your doctor to help decide whether you should continue to breastfeed.

-Do breastfed babies get less infections?
+Do breastfed babies really get sick less?